 You're stressed, feeling out of control, you've had enough and you want things to change.
 But you are not sure how?
-Well unfortunately I can't change your workplace, your family situation or other stressful challenges that might be affecting your life.
+Unfortunately I can't change your workplace, your family situation or other stressful challenges that might be affecting your life.
 But as an experienced hypnotherapist my purpose is to enable you to change by helping you feel more in control, more resilient and more resourceful when dealing with those inevitable ups and downs that come your way.

 Strategic Solutions for the Stressed